Storm chasers killed in pursuit of tornado

 - Three storm chasers were pronounced dead at the scene

-- A confirmed tornado was reported in Dickens County, according to CNN Weather
+- Confirmed tornado was reported in Dickens County, according to CNN Weather

 (CNN)Three storm chasers were killed Tuesday while chasing a tornado in Texas, authorities said.